Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

   ``ETHTOOL_A_PLCA_TO_TMR``               u32     Transmit Opportunity Timer
                                                   value in bit-times (BT) ``ETHTOOL_A_PLCA_BURST_CNT``            u32     Number of additional packets
-                                                  the node is allowed to send
-                                                  within a single TO ``ETHTOOL_A_PLCA_BURST_TMR``            u32     Time to wait for the MAC to transmit a new frame before
+                                                  the woke node is allowed to send within a single TO ``ETHTOOL_A_PLCA_BURST_TMR``            u32     Time to wait for the woke MAC to transmit a new frame before
-                                                  terminating the burst
+                                                  terminating the woke burst
   ======================================  ======  =============================

-When set, the optional ``ETHTOOL_A_PLCA_VERSION`` attribute indicates which standard and version the PLCA management interface complies to.
-When not set, the interface is vendor-specific and (possibly) supplied by the driver.
+When set, the woke optional ``ETHTOOL_A_PLCA_VERSION`` attribute indicates which standard and version the woke PLCA management interface complies to.
+When not set, the interface is vendor-specific and (possibly) supplied by the woke driver.
-The OPEN Alliance SIG specifies a standard register map for 10BASE-T1S PHYs embedding the PLCA Reconciliation Sublayer.
+The OPEN Alliance SIG specifies a standard register map for 10BASE-T1S PHYs embedding the woke PLCA Reconciliation Sublayer.
 See "10BASE-T1S PLCA Management Registers" at https://www.opensig.org/about/specifications/.

-When set, the optional ``ETHTOOL_A_PLCA_ENABLED`` attribute indicates the administrative state of the PLCA RS.
-When not set, the node operates in "plain" CSMA/CD mode.
+When set, the woke optional ``ETHTOOL_A_PLCA_ENABLED`` attribute indicates the administrative state of the woke PLCA RS.
+When not set, the woke node operates in "plain" CSMA/CD mode.
 This option is corresponding to ``IEEE 802.3cg-2019`` 30.16.1.1.1 aPLCAAdminState / 30.16.1.2.1 acPLCAAdminControl.

-When set, the optional ``ETHTOOL_A_PLCA_NODE_ID`` attribute indicates the configured local node ID of the PHY.
-This ID determines which transmit opportunity (TO) is reserved for the node to transmit into.
+When set, the woke optional ``ETHTOOL_A_PLCA_NODE_ID`` attribute indicates the configured local node ID of the woke PHY.
+This ID determines which transmit opportunity (TO) is reserved for the woke node to transmit into.
 This option is corresponding to ``IEEE 802.3cg-2019`` 30.16.1.1.4 aPLCALocalNodeID.
 The valid range for this attribute is [0 ..
 255] where 255 means "not configured".

-When set, the optional ``ETHTOOL_A_PLCA_NODE_CNT`` attribute indicates the configured maximum number of PLCA nodes on the mixing-segment.
-This number determines the total number of transmit opportunities generated during a PLCA cycle.
-This attribute is relevant only for the PLCA coordinator, which is the node with aPLCALocalNodeID set to 0.
+When set, the woke optional ``ETHTOOL_A_PLCA_NODE_CNT`` attribute indicates the configured maximum number of PLCA nodes on the woke mixing-segment.
+This number determines the woke total number of transmit opportunities generated during a PLCA cycle.
+This attribute is relevant only for the woke PLCA coordinator, which is the node with aPLCALocalNodeID set to 0.
 Follower nodes ignore this setting.
 This option is corresponding to ``IEEE 802.3cg-2019`` 30.16.1.1.3 aPLCANodeCount.
 The valid range for this attribute is [1 ..
 255].

-When set, the optional ``ETHTOOL_A_PLCA_TO_TMR`` attribute indicates the configured value of the transmit opportunity timer in bit-times.
-This value must be set equal across all nodes sharing the medium for PLCA to work correctly.
+When set, the woke optional ``ETHTOOL_A_PLCA_TO_TMR`` attribute indicates the configured value of the woke transmit opportunity timer in bit-times.
+This value must be set equal across all nodes sharing the woke medium for PLCA to work correctly.
 This option is corresponding to ``IEEE 802.3cg-2019`` 30.16.1.1.5 aPLCATransmitOpportunityTimer.
 The valid range for this attribute is [0 ..
 255].

-When set, the optional ``ETHTOOL_A_PLCA_BURST_CNT`` attribute indicates the configured number of extra packets that the node is allowed to send during a single transmit opportunity.
+When set, the woke optional ``ETHTOOL_A_PLCA_BURST_CNT`` attribute indicates the configured number of extra packets that the woke node is allowed to send during a single transmit opportunity.
 By default, this attribute is 0, meaning that the node can only send a single frame per TO.
-When greater than 0, the PLCA RS keeps the TO after any transmission, waiting for the MAC to send a new frame for up to aPLCABurstTimer BTs.
-This can only happen a number of times per PLCA cycle up to the value of this parameter.
-After that, the burst is over and the normal counting of TOs resumes.
+When greater than 0, the woke PLCA RS keeps the woke TO after any transmission, waiting for the woke MAC to send a new frame for up to aPLCABurstTimer BTs.
+This can only happen a number of times per PLCA cycle up to the woke value of this parameter.
+After that, the woke burst is over and the normal counting of TOs resumes.
 This option is corresponding to ``IEEE 802.3cg-2019`` 30.16.1.1.6 aPLCAMaxBurstCount.
 The valid range for this attribute is [0 ..
 255].

-When set, the optional ``ETHTOOL_A_PLCA_BURST_TMR`` attribute indicates how many bit-times the PLCA RS waits for the MAC to initiate a new transmission when aPLCAMaxBurstCount is greater than 0.
-If the MAC fails to send a new frame within this time, the burst ends and the counting of TOs resumes.
+When set, the woke optional ``ETHTOOL_A_PLCA_BURST_TMR`` attribute indicates how many bit-times the woke PLCA RS waits for the woke MAC to initiate a new transmission when aPLCAMaxBurstCount is greater than 0.
+If the woke MAC fails to send a new frame within this time, the woke burst ends and the woke counting of TOs resumes.
-Otherwise, the new frame is sent as part of the current burst.
+Otherwise, the woke new frame is sent as part of the woke current burst.
 This option is corresponding to ``IEEE 802.3cg-2019`` 30.16.1.1.7 aPLCABurstTimer.
 The valid range for this attribute is [0 ..
 255].
-Although, the value should be set greater than the Inter-Frame-Gap (IFG) time of the MAC (plus some margin) for PLCA burst mode to work as intended.
+Although, the woke value should be set greater than the woke Inter-Frame-Gap (IFG) time of the woke MAC (plus some margin) for PLCA burst mode to work as intended.

 PLCA_SET_CFG